Underwater noises detected in area of search for missing Titanic sub, Coast Guard says

 Underwater noises have been detected in the area of the search for a sub that went missing while carrying five people to the wreckage of the Titanic, the U.S. Coast Guard says.

-In a tweet just after midnight EDT, the Coast Guard said the noises were detected by Canadian P-3 aircraft and as a result, underwater operations were relocated to try to locate the origin of the noises.
+In a tweet just after midnight EDT, the Coast Guard said the noises were picked up by Canadian P-3 aircraft and as a result, underwater operations were relocated to try to locate the origin of the noises.

 Those operations haven't turned up any results yet but the underwater operations are continuing, the Coast Guard said, adding that, "The data from the P-3 aircraft has been shared with our U.S. Navy experts for further analysis which will be considered in future search plans."

-A Canadian research vessel lost contact with the submersible during a dive Sunday morning about 900 miles east of Cape Cod, Massachusetts, and U.S. and Canadian authorities have been searching for it.
+A Canadian research vessel lost contact with the vessel during a dive Sunday morning about 900 miles east of Cape Cod, Massachusetts, and U.S. and Canadian authorities have been looking for it.

 Frederick said authorities were working around the clock on the search in the Atlantic for the missing sub, calling the effort "an incredibly complex operation."